This post may contain affiliate links.

 Do not drug them.
 They’re your kids, I know, but if you drug them I’ll be really cross.

 If your child kicks the seat in front, stop them.
-I’ve only ever come across a seat kicker once, in all my years of flying, it’s incredibly annoying.
+I’ve only ever come across a seat kicker once, in all my years of flying many times every year.
+It’s incredibly annoying.
+In this case, the mom was asleep.

 Where Should You Stay When Travelling With Kids?